hyosung11/Launch-School/Courses/JS109/template.md

 The program logs `'bar'`.
 This example illustrates variable scope and variable shadowing.
 On line 1, the global variable `foo` is declared and initialized to the string `'bar'`.
 Line 2 starts a block, which creates a new scope for `let` variables.
 The variable on line 1 is still visible at this point, but line 3 declares a new variable named `foo` that shadows the variable from line 1.
 The second `foo` variable gets initialized to `'quz'`, but it goes out of scope on line 4 when the block ends.
 That brings `foo` from line 1 back into scope, so line 6 logs its value: `'bar'`.

-## 3. Primitive values, Objects, and Type Coercions
+## 3. Primitive Values, Objects, and Type Coercions

 Primitive values are always *immutable*; they don't have parts that one can change.
 Such values are said to be atomic; they're indivisible.
 If a variable contains a primitive value, all you can do to that variable is use it in an expression or *reassign* it: give it an entirely new value.
 All operations on primitive values evaluate as new values.
 There are seven primitive data types in JavaScript: **string**, **number**, **boolean**, **`undefined`**, **`null`**, bigInt and symbol.